Henry Thomas Austen: Military career

 Although Henry was only two months away from turning twenty-two, the age at which his older brother James had become a deacon (the usual age was twenty-three, but exceptions could be made), he decided against continuing to pursue a profession in the church, and instead accepted a commission in the Oxfordshire Militia as Lieutenant.
-He joined the Southampton unit in April 1793, where soldiers were protecting the English Channel against French invasion.
+He joined the Southampton unit in April 1793, where soldiers were protecting the English Channel against French invasion during the French Revolutionary Wars.
 Henry would occasionally take time off from the militia to resume his studies.
 In 1794, the colonel of the Oxfordshire regiment at the time, Colonel Spencer, appointed Austen as acting paymaster.
 In 1795, during his time as paymaster, Henry had the opportunity to serve under the order of Lieutenant Cornwallis in protecting Ireland from the French for seven months.
 Here, Henry made several connections with other rich and powerful figures whose influence contributed to his interest in pursuing a banking career.
 Henry Thomas Austen held his paymaster position for the rest of his military career, which came to an end in 1801.